Just how much do you know about logos?

 - Skill-based training: Since the highest percentage of designers are self-employed, it makes sense to look at freelancers’ opinions here, too.
 Of freelancers with a four-year degree, 93% say that skill training is useful, compared to only 79% who say their college education is useful.

-- Self-taught: Around 17% of graphic designers surveyed in the Design Census 2019 named “online learning” as a part of their education.
+- Self-taught: Around 17% of graphic designers surveyed in the most recent Design Census named “online learning” as part of their education.
 (Respondents could select more than one answer, though, so this does not necessarily preclude formal education, of which 32% selected “bachelor’s degree.”)

 Skill training appears to be more important to employers, too.
 Around 45% of creative executives have said that it’s difficult to find highly skilled designers with diverse skill sets.
 Investing in new skills (e.g., copywriting, videography, UI/UX) can make logo designers much more hireable.